sgude1/gettingandcleaningdata/README.md

 activity = the label of the activity as defined by activcode above

-mergeddata = the combined dataset of training and test mergeddata_mean_and_std = the dataset for #2 that only includes columns with mean or std labels
+mergeddata = the combined dataset of training and test mergeddata_mean_and_std = the dataset for #2.
+I assumed that the intention of #2 was to only include columns with mean or std labels as opposed to using all columns and taking the mean and standard deviation of those columns.

 columnnames = name of columns present in the features dataset for use on #5

-molten2 = data for melt activity in #5 using mergeddata dataset tidy = cast of molten2 data means to address #5 using subject+activity and column variables
+molten2 = data for melt activity in #5 using mergeddata dataset tidy = cast of molten2 data means to address #5 using subject+activity and column variables.
+For this item I assumed we wanted the subject and activity means applied to each of the measures.
+I assumed we wanted to leave all measures as is from the original dataset and did not want to simply provide an overall average of all measures broken out by subject and activity (30x6 values).